osamaharrab/low-/README.md

 Lawz AI JO is an Arabic Retrieval-Augmented Generation (RAG) assistant for Jordanian labor-law information.
 It is an informational legal explainer, not a lawyer and not legal advice.

+The project is intentionally focused.
+It answers questions about Jordanian labor/employment law using retrieved local legal chunks, then generates a grounded Arabic answer with backend-generated citations.

 ## What It Does

-- Takes Arabic legal-information questions from the web UI or API.
+- Takes Arabic labor-law questions from the web UI or API.
+- Embeds the question with `intfloat/multilingual-e5-small`.
 - Retrieves relevant Jordanian labor-law chunks from Weaviate.
+- Reranks retrieved chunks with a small lexical-overlap boost.
-- Calls local Ollama with `qwen3:4b`.
+- Calls the configured LLM provider.
-- Returns an Arabic answer, backend-generated citations, retrieved chunk previews, confidence, and a legal disclaimer.
+- Returns a clean Arabic answer, backend-generated citations, retrieved chunk previews, confidence, and a legal disclaimer.
+- Returns an insufficient-evidence answer when the retrieved context is not enough.
+- Clears citations for insufficient or weak-evidence answers so unrelated references are not shown.

 ## What It Does Not Do